 The idea of working from home for longer than a day or two is completely alien to many.
 With the speed of change, some of the biggest challenges that workers face are the change of routine, the lack of face-to-face interaction and poor work-life balance as everything takes place in the one space.
 According to the 2019 State of Remote Work report, of the 2500 remote workers surveyed, 22 percent identified not being able to unplug from work as their biggest challenge, 19 percent said loneliness and 17 percent said collaboration and communication.

-A 2020 article from Forbes has suggested that those accustomed to office life and its steady rate of social interactions may see a deterioration in their mental health while working from home during the coronavirus pandemic, with isolation and burnout being two of the biggest concerns.
+A 2020 article from Forbes suggests that those accustomed to office life and its steady rate of social interactions may see a deterioration in their mental health while working from home during the coronavirus pandemic, with isolation and burnout being two of the biggest concerns.

-For many companies this will be a trial and error exercise, but there are a number of ways that you can start acting now to ensure that using these wellness ideas for remote employees during this difficult time.
+For many companies this will be a trial and error exercise, but there are a number of wellness ideas for remote employees that you can implement now to support your team during this difficult time.

 The link between physical and mental health is undeniable; the way we take care of our bodies has a direct impact on our mood and overall wellbeing.
 When we eat well, exercise enough and have sufficient sleep, we tend to feel better.